nimonkaranurag/design_patterns_in_python/README.md

     - In the first scenario, the adapter would convert XML -> JSON for consumption by the second component (the **adaptee**).
 This would be a *data adapter*.
     - In the second scenario, the adapter would similarly translate the new constructor interface for compatibility with legacy code.
 This would be an *interface adapter*.
   - An adapter thus enables two classes to work together which otherwise could not have because of differences in their expectations (incompatible interfaces).
+  - It is a **structural pattern**.
+  - Essentially we define a "wrapper" on the adaptee/incompatible object.
+So, you no longer nead to modify the internals of two incompatible interfaces.